 The Stratton Foster Foundation has contributed over $1 million since 1986 towards improvements and upkeep of the academic center.
 These contributions have allowed the student-athletes to have access to a comprehensive academic support program, allowing the Commodores to continually rank among the nation’s elite scholar-athletes.

-The Stratton Foster Academic Center is conveniently located in the McGugin Center, home of Commodore Student Athletics.
+The Stratton Foster Student Services Center is conveniently located in the McGugin Center, home of Commodore Student Athletics.
 It is a resource center to meet with a tutor or academic counselor, use a computer, or to study and read during spare moments.

 The bi-level facility center is equipped with two state of the art computer labs.
-Student-athletes have access to the academic center throughout the day and evening.
+Student-athletes have access to the student services center throughout the day and evening.
 Various individual, private study carrels are available, along with several sofas, chairs, tables, and desks located throughout the center to provide a comfortable studying environment.
-The group study tables allow student-athletes to work with other individuals in their courses and the common areas allow for student-athlete and academic support staff interaction.
+The group study tables allow student-athletes to work with other individuals in their courses and the common areas allow for student-athlete and student services staff interaction.